-Accelerated MBA programs, including Accelerated MBA program online, give you the option to earn your degree in less time by taking more classes per term.
+Accelerated MBA degree programs give you the option to earn your degree in less time by taking more classes per term.
 Therefore, they can be the best option for professionals who don’t want to dedicate two years to pursuing their degree or for students who have recently earned an undergraduate degree.

-Continue reading to learn more about accelerated MBAs and see 11 universities that offer these programs, including accelerated MBA programs online, or check out 11 partner programs below to get you started!
+Continue reading to learn more about accelerated MBAs and find universities that offer these programs, including accelerated MBA online programs, or check out 11 partner programs below to get you started!

 List of Accelerated MBA Programs

 |Available MBA Degrees / Concentrations||Program Length|

 MBA Concentrations in 20 areas, including finance, internet marketing, operations

 |Just over a year|

 |2.
 Sacred Heart University||MBA||1 Year|